 3.1 Altered ocean climate and disturbances

-Climate change has already contributed to significant warming of the oceans over most of the globe, with significant warming of the upper ocean (above 700 m) occurring since the 1960s, and warming of deeper waters (700 -2000 m) increasing in strength since the 1980s (Cheng et al., 2017).
-Sea surface temperatures have increased by an average of 0.7 °C per century globally since 1900 (Barange, 2018).
+Climate change has already contributed to significant warming of the oceans over most of the globe, from the upper ocean (above 700 m), since the 1960s, down to deeper waters (700 -2000 m), where warming has accelerated since the 1980s (Cheng et al., 2017).
+Sea surface temperatures (SSTs) have increased by an average of 0.7 °C per century globally since 1900 (Barange, 2018).
 RCP scenarios suggest that these trends, which already exceed the range in natural seasonal variability in subtropical areas and the Arctic, will continue.
-Estimates for mean warming by the end of the twenty first century for the top 100 m range from 0.6 °C (RCP2.6) to 2.0 °C (RCP8.5), and from 0.3 °C (RCP2.6) to 0.6 °C (RCP8.5) for depths of 1,000 m (Barange, 2018; IPCC, 2014).
+Estimates for mean warming by the end of the twenty first century for the top 100 m range from 0.6 °C (RCP2.6) to 2 °C (RCP8.5), and from 0.3 °C (RCP2.6) to 0.6 °C (RCP8.5) for depths of 1,000 m (Barange, 2018; IPCC, 2014).
 Upper ocean warming is expected to be most pronounced in tropical and Northern Hemisphere subtropical regions, while deep water warming is expected to be more pronounced in the Southern Ocean (Barange, 2018; Gattuso et al., 2015).

-As these warming trends continue, the suitable temperature ranges of many marine species are expected to shift and change.
+As these warming trends continue, the thermal environment within the current range of many marine species are expected to change leading to shifts in their distribution.
+In general, species that are able to move to cooler waters both at higher latitudes and greater depths, and have suitable habitats to move to, will do so (Barange, 2018; Doney et al., 2014; Gattuso et al., 2015).
 Significant habitat losses are predicted in many areas, especially in the Arctic and coral reef ecosystems, resulting in altered community assemblages, phenological mismatches, and local extinctions (Doney et al., 2014; Free et al., 2019; Gattuso et al., 2015; Holbrook, Schmitt, & Stephens, 1997).
 Consistently warmer waters, the spread of biotic diseases, and ocean acidification (discussed below), along with temporary ocean “heat waves,” will lead to mass coral bleaching and mortality throughout the ranges of most coral species (FAO, 2018; Gattuso et al., 2015).
-In general, species that are able to move to cooler waters, and have suitable habitats to move to, will do so (Barange, 2018; Doney et al., 2014; Gattuso et al., 2015).
+Intense reshufflings of current biodiversity patterns are also anticipated in biogeographical transition zones where local populations of multiple species are at or close to their thermal tolerance limits.
+Indeed, ongoing rapid processes of community thermofilization, involving replacement of cold-affinity by warm-affinity species, have been recently documented in tropical-to-temperate (Kumagai et al. 2018, Verges et al. 2014) and boreal-to-Arctic (Fossheim et al. 2015) regions.

 Furthermore, tropical cyclones, storm surges, and precipitation over the ocean are predicted to increase in intensity and frequency through the first half of this century due to ocean circulation changes (discussed below) (Barange, 2018).
 In addition, recent models and observational data indicate that recurring climate patterns such as the El Niño-Southern Oscillation (ENSO) are likely to increase in frequency and intensity as the climate changes (Barange, 2018), with potentially important impacts on fishing, aquaculture, and tourism operations.
 River flows and flooding may also increase with increased snowmelt and land-based precipitation, reducing salinity, increasing sedimentation, and impacting productivity in nearshore waters (Loo, Billa, & Singh, 2015).
 Finally, ocean warming leads to increased stratification of the water column and reduced water circulation and mixing (Barange, 2018; FAO, 2018; Oschlies, Brandt, Stramma, & Schmidtko, 2018).